-Both HyDeploy projects have received funding under Ofgem's Gas Network Innovation Competition.
-This competition is where gas network companies compete for funding to develop and demonstrate new ideas for the industry.
-Funding is provided to the best projects which can provide useful information about how to improve energy provision in the future.
+HyDeploy has received £6.7m in funding under Ofgem's Gas Network Innovation Competition.
+This competition is an annual opportunity for gas network companies to compete for funding to develop and demonstrate new technologies, operating and commercial arrangements for the industry.
+Funding is provided to the best innovation projects which help all network operators understand what they need to do to provide environmental benefits, cost reductions and security of supply as the UK moves to a low carbon economy.

-Annual and final reports will be provided to Ofgem on the progress of both HyDeploy projects.
+Annual and final reports will be provided to Ofgem on the progress of HyDeploy.

-In its role as regulator, Ofgem will also need to approve the approach used for billing customers during both HyDeploy projects, to ensure their interests are fully protected.
+In its role as regulator, Ofgem will also need to approve the approach used for billing customers during HyDeploy, to ensure their interests are fully protected.

-3.3 Who has overall control and final say on HyDeploy?
+2.3 Who has overall control and final say on HyDeploy?

-Cadent is leading the HyDeploy programme.
+Cadent is leading HyDeploy.
 It is supported by the steering committee which is made up of representatives of all the project partners.

-Keele University has oversight and final approval of all activities on their campus and the running of the first live trial on the campus gas network.
+Keele University has oversight and final approval of all activities on the campus and the running of the live trial on the campus gas network.

-The Health & Safety Executive is responsible for approving the blend of gas that will be delivered in the live trials.
+The Health & Safety Executive is responsible for approving the blend of gas that will be delivered in the live trial.

-Ofgem has awarded the funds to the HyDeploy programme and through its governance process ensures that it is properly delivered.
-Ofgem must also agree the billing arrangements for customers.
+Ofgem has awarded the funds to HyDeploy and through its governance process ensures that it is properly delivered.

-4. Safety
+3. Safety

-4.0 What are the risks of having hydrogen blended with normal gas in my home or in the gas pipes, compared with normal gas?
+3.0 What are the risks of having hydrogen blended with normal gas in my home or in the gas pipes, compared with normal gas?